Purdue to Host NCAA Tournament as Indianapolis Plan Takes Shape

-It is going to be a very weird event to see all 67 March Madness games transpiring in just one state, but here we are, it’s official now.
-It’s also an excellent topic for the Let’s Get Weird sports podcast.
+It will be a very weird event to see all 67 March Madness games transpiring in just one state, for the first time in tourney history, but here we are.

 ?
 TOURNAMENT UPDATE ?